polar-app/polar-app/content/docs/spaced-repetition.md

 > Although the principle is useful in many contexts, spaced repetition is commonly applied in contexts in which a learner must acquire many items and retain them indefinitely in memory.
 It is, therefore, well suited for the problem of vocabulary acquisition in the course of second-language learning.
 A number of spaced repetition software programs have been developed to aid the learning process.

-This is based on research from cognitive science around the [forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve):
+This is based on research from cognitive science around the <a href="https://en.wikipedia.org/wiki/Forgetting_curve">forgetting curve</a>:

 > The forgetting curve hypothesizes the decline of memory retention in time.
 This curve shows how information is lost over time when there is no attempt to retain it.[1]
 A related concept is the strength of memory that refers to the